vkbo/novelWriter/docs/source/project_overview.rst

 long as the document is being actively edited.

 A total project word count is displayed in the status bar.
-The total count depends on the sum of the values in the project tree, which again depend on an up to date index.
+The total count depends on the sum of the values in the project tree, which again depend on an up to date :term:`project index`.
 If the counts seem wrong, a full project word recount can be initiated by rebuilding the project's index.
 Either from the :guilabel:`Tools` menu, or by pressing :kbd:`F9`.

 .. _a_proj_settings: